marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 > **🗒️Note:**
 >
-> My config uses `AirportItlw.kext` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
-Currently, AirportItlwm kexts for macOS Sequoia is included but you must patch using [OCLP-Mod](https://github.com/laobamac/OCLP-Mod/releases).
+> My config uses `AirportItlwm.kext` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
+Currently, AirportItlwm kexts for macOS Sequoia is included but you must patch using (https://youtu.be/C_wa3tQzWt8?si=QljfTeTbMhlmHEn6).
 If you want to use itlwm, disable AirportItlwm (all variants) and enable itlwm in the config.plist instead.
-Next, download the Helipad app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.
+Next, download the Heliport app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.

 </details>